McDonald’s UK Modern Slavery Statement 2023

 • Workers are provided contracts in a language fully understandable by the workers at the point of recruitment and prior to deployment.

-• McDonald’s and our Franchisees/DLs do not keep or withhold any government-issued identification, monetary deposits, bonding or other collateral as a condition of employment.
+• McDonald’s and its franchisees do not keep or withhold any government-issued identification, monetary deposits, bonding or other collateral as a condition of employment.

 • If workers reside in employer-provided housing, there must be a plan for management of safe housing and accommodation, including that it is structurally sound and in good repair.

-• McDonald's and our franchisees/ DLs apply these standards to themselves and to third parties recruiting and/or managing labour on their behalf.
-We make our Responsible and Ethical Recruitment Principles available to other third-party contractors to educate them on our responsible recruitment standards and encourage them to develop similar policies and procedures for their own business operations.
+• McDonald's and its franchisees apply these standards to themselves and to third parties recruiting and/or managing labour on their behalf.
+We make our Responsible and Ethical Recruitment Principles available to suppliers and third-party contractors to educate them on our responsible recruitment standards and encourage them to develop similar policies and procedures for their own business operations.

 Human Rights